American history has many inspiring stories of notable Black American entrepreneurs, some of which are listed below.

 She is considered the first black female millionaire in the United States, with a reported $14 million in assets in 1920.

 MADAM C.J.
 WALKER (1867-1919), whose birth name was Sarah Breedlove, attended Annie Malone's Poro College to learn cosmetology.

 Madam C.J.
-Walker developed a line of beauty and hair products and is considered one of the first female self-made millionaires in America.
+Walker developed a line of beauty and hair products.
+She became one of the first female self-made millionaires in America.

 "I had to make my own living and my own opportunity ...
 Don't sit down and wait for the opportunities to come.
 You have to get up and make them."